 Keep this medicine in a safe place to prevent theft, misuse, or abuse.
 If a child accidentally swallows this drug, get emergency medical help right away.

-This medication is used to treat moderate-to-severe ongoing pain.
+USES: This medication is used to treat severe ongoing pain.
 It acts on certain centers in the brain to give you pain relief.
 This medication is a long-acting form of a narcotic pain reliever (opiate-type).

 HOW TO USE: See also Warning section.

 Read the Medication Guide provided by your pharmacist before you start taking this medication and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.

 Take this medication on a regular schedule as directed by your doctor, not as needed for sudden (breakthrough) pain.